+We did not have any milestone revenue in the year ended December 31, 2007.
 Milestone revenue was \$5.0 million for the year end December 31, 2006.
-In connection with the acceptance by the FDA of the investigational new drug application for PTI-202, King made a non-refundable, non-creditable milestone payment to us of \$5.0 million.
-We had no corresponding milestone revenue in 2005.
+In connection with the acceptance by the FDA of the investigational new drug application for PTI-202, King made a milestone payment to us of \$5.0 million.
+We expect to file a NDA for Remoxy in the first half of 2008.
+When the NDA for Remoxy is accepted by the FDA, King will be obligated to pay us a milestone payment of \$15.0 million.
+When the NDA for Remoxy is approved by the FDA, King will be obligated to pay us another milestone payment of \$15.0 million.